sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

     * Current set of commands continue to work as before.

 2. A feature could be managed using local container image (*Local mode*) or kubernetes-provided image (*kubernetes-mode*).
-    * A feature could be configured for local or kubernetes mode, with legacy being default
+    * A feature could be configured for local or kubernetes mode, with local being default
     * A feature could be switched between two modes.
     * A feature could default to local image, when/where kubernetes image is not available and configured for kubernetes-mode.

 3. A feature's rules for start/stop stays the same, in either mode (local/kubernetes)
     * A set of rules are currently executed through systemd config, and bash scripts.
-    * These rules will stay the same, for both modes
+    * These rules will stay the same, for both modes.
     * As these rules stay the same, this new mode will transparently support warm/fast/cold reboots.

 4. A feature could be configured as kubernetes-mode only.